Coaching Certification Programs

 Trainees who complete courses 1-8 earn our Certified Youth Resilience Coach designation.
 This is our ICF Level 1 accredited and CCE-approved coach training program.
 This option is generally a good fit for aspiring professional coaches, those in leadership roles over coaching staff, or those who would like to pursue a private coaching practice as a side gig or career pivot.

-Trainees who complete courses 1-9 earn our Certified Youth Health Coach designation.
-This option is generally a good fit for professional coaches who support youth through mental or health and wellness organizations offering full continuum of care services.
+Trainees who complete courses 1-9 earn our Certified Youth Behavioral Health Coach designation.
+This option is generally a good fit for professional coaches who support youth through behavioral health or health and wellness organizations offering full continuum of care services.

 Yes!
 You can earn your first certification and come back to complete additional courses for next level certifications when you’re ready.
 Just purchase each next course or set of courses as you’re ready.